editionsNFT/An-Illustrated-XRPL-Story-Guide/README.md

 # An Illustrated XRPL Story Guide

 This repository contains a well-written story about the XRP Ledger.
 We travelled from the deepest shadows to the brightest daylight, gathering the most useful facts about the XRPL.
 Fellow traveller, you've finally arrived at your destination.
 Hello and welcome to the creed.
+THE XRPL CREED.

 ### Table of Contents